rust-lang/rfcs/text/0000-futures.md

 ```

 `Waker`s must fulfill the following requirements:
-- They must be cloneable
+- They must be cloneable.
 - If all instances of a `Waker` have been dropped and their associated task had
   been driven to completion, all resources which had been allocated for the task
   must have been released.
 - It must be safe to call `wake()` on a `Waker` even if the associated task has
   already been driven to completion.
-- `Waker::wake()` must wake up an executor even if it is called from an arbitry
+- `Waker::wake()` must wake up an executor even if it is called from an arbitrary
   thread.

 An executor which implements `RawWaker` must therefore make sure that all these
 requirements are fulfilled.

-Since many the ownership semantics that are required here can easily be met
+Since many of the ownership semantics that are required here can easily be met
 through a reference-counted `Waker` implementation, a convienence method for
 defining `Waker`s is provided, which does not require implementing a `RawWaker`
 and the associated vtable manually.

 This convience method is based around the `ArcWake` trait.
 An implementor of
 an executor can define a type which implements the `ArcWake` trait as defined
 below.
-The `ArcWake` type defines the associated method `into_local_waker`,
+The `ArcWake` trait defines the associated method `into_local_waker`,
-which allows to retrieve a `LocalWaker` instance from an `Arc` of this type.
+which affords retrieving a `LocalWaker` instance from an `Arc` of this type.
 The returned instance will guarantee that the `wake()` and `wake_local` methods
 of the type which implements `ArcWake` are called, whenever `wake()` is called
 on a `Waker` or `LocalWaker`.